vleerapp/.github/profile/README.md

 <br>

-> **NOTE:** This project is in the early development stage we do not have a stable version at the moment until then it can only be used by compilling it yourself
+> **NOTE:** This project is undergoing a major rewrite to fix the old version and finally create a stable app